 Working with Hudson Technologies

-With over 75 years of experience, we know the ins and outs of a huge variety of materials and can help steer you toward the best option for your unique project.
+Since our founding in 1940, we’ve known the ins and outs of a huge variety of materials, and we can help steer you toward the best option for your unique project.
 Our cutting-edge equipment, including an open back inclinable (OBI) gas press, allows us to ensure optimal quality, every time.

 Not sure what material will work best for your application or want to learn more about our OBI press?
 Contact us today and an in-house metal forming expert will be in touch to assist.